 Lauren and Trey were beside themselves.

 “Everything happened so fast,” recalled Lauren.
-“One moment we are in the pediatrician’s office and the next we are following a specialist to the PICU to save my son’s life.
+“One moment we are in Dr. Keith’s office and the next we are following a specialist to the PICU to save my son’s life.
 The social worker and several nurses really helped us through those agonizing moments after Dr. Steflik walked Roman into the PICU.

 “Once Roman was stable, Dr. Steflik met us outside the unit and explained in detail exactly what was going on with Roman’s heart.
 I remember he sat down and drew a picture so we could get a better idea of what was occurring.
 Trey and I were both heartbroken and afraid that we were going to lose our son, but fully confident in his care team.”